EwanXiong/CFTK/docs/reference/config_schema.rst

-Configuration Schema
+Configuration Setting
 ====================

-The example config is ``cftk_init.json`` at the repository root.
+The example config is ``cftk_init.json`` at the CFTK repository.
 It is JSON and does not support comments.

-Required Top-Level Keys
+Required Information
 -----------------------

 - ``project_name``